Login

 Day 11 Concordia – K2 Base Camp – Concordia

 Getting an early start, we make our way out of the immediate area of our camp and are soon in a maze of crevasses and meltwater rivers.
 During the climbing season, this is a trade route for the porters who supply expeditions up at the Broad Peak and K2 basecamps, so there will be an established trail, but a guide is essential here.
-After negotiating the difficult ground where two glaciers meet, we eventually reach easy terrain and follow the medial moraine of the Godwin Austen Glacier, named after the surveyor who first established the height of K2 in 1860.
+After negotiating the diffcult ground where two glaciers meet, we eventually reach easy terrain and follow the medial moraine of the Godwin Austen Glacier, named after the surveyor who first established the height of K2 in 1860.
 Coming first to Broad Peak Basecamp after approximately 3 hours of trekking, we can stop and admire the sensational view of K2 in one direction and look back to Concordia framed by Mitre Peak, the bulk of Chogolisa, also known as ‘Bride Peak’.
 Beyond Broad Peak Basecamp, the going gets a little more challenging as we negotiate the swells of the glacier and more glacial streams.
 After 3 hours, we reach the moraine ‘island’ known as ‘the strip’, the traditional basecamp area for attempts on the Abruzzi Ridge, the usual route on K2.
 If time permits, we can also visit the Gilkey Memorial, where the names of those who have died climbing K2 are inscribed on a collection of plaques and plates.
 For those taking the option to visit K2 Basecamp, this is a strenuous but rewarding day of approximately 10 – 12 hours of walking on rough glacial terrain with at least 600 metres of ascent and descent.
 Anyone who does not wish to make this excursion can trek to Broad Peak Basecamp and get all of the truly fantastic views back towards Concordia, plus the best views of K2 within a 5 – 6 hour round trip.
 It is also possible to take today as a rest day if you wish, enjoying the marvellous situation of Concordia.

 Mitre Peak - K2 Basecamp Trek